 Following his early retirement in 1998 Jim returned to the north east where one day, minding his own business, he bumped into Ruth and before he knew what had happened he was back in Nepacs.

-Jim has sat on the Mental Health Review Tribunal and Care Standards Tribunal and on the GMC Fitness to Practice Committee since retirement and is currently also Chair of DISC, another northern charity.
+Jim has sat on the Mental Health Review Tribunal and Care Standards Tribunal and on the GMC Fitness to Practice Committee since retirement and is currently also Chair of Humankind (formerly DISC), another northern charity.
 Jim loves cooking, holidays and football - a season ticket holder for Sunderland Football Club.
+He was chair of Nepacs for 15 years until November 2019.